-This may seem daft seeing as we have JUST moved into our new home, but we’re already thinking of the best ways to improve it that will add value.
+This may seem daft seeing as we have not long moved into our new home, but we’re already thinking of the best ways to improve it that will add value.
 Of course some of the improvements are things that we plan to do in the next few months, and will help improve our homes energy efficiency as well as our comfort.
 In turn these improvements will also make our home more attractive to buyers when (or if!) we decide to sell.
 This article on Age UK Mobility about home adaptations is worth reading for tips on adapting your from to be more accessible.
 So could I do to future proof our home, and make it more attractive to a wider group of people?

 Open Plan Living

 Something that many people look for in a new home are open spaces.
 A kitchen-diner, a knocked through downstairs, maybe even extended with a conservatory addition.
 Open plan living is great for entertaining, and for raising young families too so that parents can still get on with their own tasks but keep an eye on toddlers at play.
 Our home currently has a living room and a dining room (which is used as an office/playroom) so we could introduce some open spaces either by knocking through these two rooms to make one, or doing a side return extension to expand the kitchen like Donna has, and add a dining table and sofa area with wider doors out to the garden.
 A less expensive option would be to put double doors between the two rooms to have the option to open them up, but still have two separate rooms if you needed them.